 On the Home screen, select a dashboard from the list of available Percona Dashboards.
 For example, the following image shows the MySQL Overview dashboard:

 Each graph has a graph descriptions to display more information about the monitored data without cluttering the interface.

-PMM collects statistics on the MyRocks storage engine for MySQL in the metrics monitor as a separate dashboard titled MySQL MyRocks Metrics.
-The main sourse of information for this dashboard comes from the information schema tables.
+PMM collects statistics on the MyRocks storage engine for MySQL in the Metrics Monitor information for this dashboard comes from the Information Schema tables.